StepFly: Agentic Troubleshooting Guide Automation for Incident Diagnosis: Abstract

 \section{Abstract}

 Effective incident management in large-scale IT systems relies on troubleshooting guides (TSGs), but their manual execution is slow and error-prone.
 While recent advances in LLMs offer promise for automating incident management tasks, existing LLM-based solutions lack specialized support for several key challenges, including managing TSG quality issues, interpreting complex control flow, handling data-intensive queries, and exploiting execution parallelism.
 We first conducted an empirical study on 92 real-world TSGs, and, guided by our findings, we present \method, a novel end-to-end agentic framework for troubleshooting guide automation.
-Our approach features a three-stage workflow: the first stage provides a comprehensive guide together with a tool, TSG Mentor, to assist SREs in improving TSG quality; the second stage performs offline preprocessing using LLMs to extract structured execution DAGs from unstructured TSGs and to create dedicated Query Preparation Plugins (QPPs); and the third stage executes online using a DAG-guided scheduler-executor framework with a memory system to guarantee correct workflow and support parallel execution of independent steps.
+Our approach features a three-stage workflow: the first stage provides a comprehensive guide together with a tool, TSG Mentor, to assist site reliability engineers (SREs) in improving TSG quality; the second stage performs offline preprocessing using LLMs to extract structured execution directed acyclic graphs (DAGs) from unstructured TSGs and to create dedicated Query Preparation Plugins (QPPs); and the third stage executes online using a DAG-guided scheduler-executor framework with a memory system to ensure correct workflow and support parallel execution of independent steps.
 Our empirical evaluation on a collection of real-world TSGs and incidents demonstrates that \method~ achieves a $\sim$94\% success rate on GPT-4.1, outperforming baselines with less time and token consumption.
 Furthermore, it achieves a remarkable execution time reduction of 32.9\% to 70.4\% for parallelizable TSGs.
+Our code and sample data are publicly available at \url{https://github.com/microsoft/StepFly}.